Lifestyle Improvements

 Living in NewVistas is also designed to encourage a variety of lifestyle adjustments that can benefit individuals, families, and the community as a whole.

 This lifestyle change has the potential to improve individual health as well as substantially reduce residents’ carbon and energy footprint.
+For instance, the NewVistas pattern decisively upends the reality of urban sprawl that has had catastrophic effects not only on human health and financial wellbeing, but on also on their social life.

 Expanded Rental Services